Maria Raven, MD, MPH

 Raven is the associate director of the UCSF Benioff Homelessness and Housing Initiative, and an affiliate faculty member at the Philip R. Lee Institute for Health Policy Studies.
 She is a fellow of the American Board of Emergency Medicine and a member of the American College of Emergency Physicians and Society for Academic Emergency Medicine.
 She has received UCSF's Irene Perstein Award as well as two honors from the Academy for Women in Academic Emergency Medicine, the Mid-Career Faculty Award and Outstanding Research Publication of the Year Award.

-Oregon Health & Science University, 2001
+Oregon Health & Science University School of Medicine, 2001